Acceptable Use Policy And Other Legal Stuff

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

-For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov, especially their FAQ's at http://www.copyright.gov/help/faq.
+For more information, please review the information at the U.S. Copyright Office at www.copyright.gov.
+The FAQ’s are very informative (http://www.copyright.gov/help/faq).

-There are numerous legal sources for online movies, music, photographs, books, software and other intellectual property.
-Major labels, indie labels, solo artists, movie and TV studios, and many others distribute on the Web.
-A fairly comprehensive list of legal alternatives can be found at http://www.educause.edu/legalcontent.
+You can visit numerous legal sources for online movies, music, photographs, books, software and other intellectual property.
+Major labels, indie labels, solo artists, movie/TV studios, and many others distribute work on the Web.